 Unfortunately, sometimes it does happen that I don’t get to everyone on the list.
-What I’m offering at my end of the table is one-on-one time and skilled work, not merchandise.
+What I’m offering is one-on-one time and skilled work, not merchandise.
 Each pen takes a finite amount of time, and I’m not willing to sacrifice my best work in a mad quest to squeeze more people in.

 I have a lot of pens, is that OK?